tls-inspector/rootca/README.md

 [curl website](https://curl.se/docs/caextract.html).
 The certificates are extracted and then combined into a PKCS#7 archive.

+### TLS Inspector

+The TLS Inspector bundle is a collection of certificates that are present in every vendor bundle.
+Vendors may choose to trust or not trust specific certificates at their own discretion, for example Apple trusts their own root CA whereas no other vendors do.

 ## License

 The software that compose this repository, excluding the certificate stores and certificate data, are released under the